SoftUni-Internal/interactive-content/EN/08-Design-Patterns/00-Lesson-Introduction.md

 ## In this lesson, you will learn:

 **1. Definition of Design Pattern**
-- What design patterns are and why they must be followed
+- What design patterns are
+- Why they must be followed

 **2. Benefits and Drawbacks**
 - What to keep in mind when following a pattern